 An inspection and maintenance schedule that complies with this O&M plan shall be created.
 This schedule shall provide for routine examination of all BMPs and incorporate the varying maintenance needs of each BMP.
 Each BMP-specific O&M sheet shall serve as a checklist for design elements that require inspection, the frequency of inspections, conditions that indicate that maintenance is needed and correlate to the Owner-maintained log book.
-The O&M plan is included as an exhibit to the Intergovernmental Agreement and is legally binding.
+The O&M plan must be signed by the Owner and notarized using the Owner's certification statement found at the end of the O&M plan.